v-viksur/architecture-center/docs/microservices/tactical-ddd.md

 Above all, it's important to be pragmatic, and remember that domain-driven design is an iterative process.
 When in doubt, start with more coarse-grained microservices.
 Splitting a microservice into two smaller services is a easier than refactoring functionality across several existing microservices.

-## Drone Delivery: Defining the microservice boundaries
+## Drone Delivery: Defining the microservices

 Recall that the development team had identified the following aggregates: Delivery, Package, Drone, and Account.
 The first two are part of the Shipping bounded context, while Drone and Account belong to other bounded contexts.